RiverApril/Underneath/readme.md

 python build.py -r
 ```

 Flags can be used together.
 All flags:
 ```
 -h  List all flags
 -r  Run after successful build

--s  Compile using SDL instead of Curses
+-s  Compile using SDL2 Graphics instead of Curses
--y  Compile with the YSE Audio Library
+-S  Compile with the SDL2 Mixer Audio Library (no audio by default)

 -a  Compile all sources (it defaults to only ones that have changed) -i  Don't check included headers (makes compiling faster, but doesn't recompile cpp files if only included headers were modified)